kfpo/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/textures-and-luts/creating-a-lut-from-scratch/README.md

 ### NVIDIA Texture Tools

-Drag on your exported file onto the NVTT window and tick off "Generate Mipmaps" and select format as 32x4f.
-Tick off KTX2 compression and tick on DXT10 header as well turn on Highest compression quality.
+1. Drag on your exported file onto the NVTT window

-Turn on "Extract From Atlas" and set "Depth of Volume" to the exact size of your LUT that you set up when first creating it.
-To verify you got it right, you should see a Z slider on the top right of the NVTT interface.
-Drag it and see if there is any vertical shift in the texture.
-If there is not, you got it right.
+2. "Format" -> 32x4f
+3. "Extract From Atlas" -> on
+4. "Depth of Volume in Atlas" -> size of your LUT (same as you used above.
+If you forgot - open LUT as image & see its width in px - 32/48/64).
+Drag Z slider in top-right - should be no vertical movement.
+5. "Regenerate Mipmaps" -> off
+6. "Compression Effort" -> "Highest"
+7. "DDS: Use DXT10 Header" -> on
+8. "KTX2: Zstandard Supercompression" -> off
+9. "Save as" (button from bottom-right) -> select .dds file (or type name with .dds)
+10. Put that .dds file in the folder that was generated after you exported the XBM file at the start of the article.

 <figure><img src="../../../../.gitbook/assets/image (76).png" alt=""><figcaption><p>NVTT correctly set up with the RCM (Resolve Color Managed) LUT in it.</p></figcaption></figure>

-Save as a DDS file (only DDS) and put it in the folder that was generated after you exported the XBM file at the start of the article.&#x20;

 ### WolvenKit again